.png)

 Effective design ensures: feedback → insight → action → outcome

-Traditional CX systems:
+Traditional CX systems primarily:

 The biggest mistake is asking: “Should we use open-ended or closed-ended questions?”